Azure/enterprise-azure-policy-as-code/docs/README.md

 # Build and Test

-Make changes as necessary in the respective policies, initiatives, and assignments folders.
+Replicate the file structure seen in this GitHub repo in your Azure DevOps environment.
+Add files or make changes as necessary in the respective policies, initiatives, and assignments folders.
 Use branching and pull requests to maintain proper DevOps practices and version controlling.

 # High Level Visualization of SCaC Workflow